PoDiGG/podigg-lc-hobbit/README.md

 _POpulation DIstribution-based Gtfs Generator_

 A HOBBIT dataset generator wrapper for PoDiGG.
+More information on the usage of this mimicking algorithm is available at the [HOBBIT wiki](https://github.com/hobbit-project/platform/wiki/Transferring-mimicked-data).

 Make sure to clone this repo recursively to ensure that the submodule is downloaded:
 ```bash